bl5415356/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, always strive to write clean, readable, and maintainable code.
 Refactor early and often.
 Remember that code is read far more than it is written, so invest time in making it easy to understand for future developers, including your future self."

 This echoes Leonardo da Vinci's philosophy that simplicity is a key element of greatness.
 It emphasizes the importance of clarity and elegance in programming, which not only results in higher quality software but also saves significant time and effort during debugging, maintenance, and collaboration.

+# 2024-02-26
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, maintainable code first and optimize only when necessary, after profiling and identifying actual bottlenecks.
+Remember that readability counts, as code is read far more often than it is written."

+In essence, this quote reminds programmers to prioritize clarity and functionality in their initial stages of development, rather than attempting to write highly optimized code from the start.
+It's about making the right trade-offs between performance and understandability, with a focus on writing code that can be easily debugged, extended, and maintained by others (or even your future self).